ewels/niceLiftOver/README.md

 ------------
 niceLiftOver runs on the command line, so is best suited to unix environments.
 It is written in Perl and uses the `strict`, `warnings`, `Getopt::Long` and `FindBin` packages.
 These are core packages and typically come with most Perl installations.

+niceLiftOver is a wrapper script for the [UCSC liftOver tool](http://genome.ucsc.edu/cgi-bin/hgLiftOver) ([download here](http://hgdownload.cse.ucsc.edu/admin/exe/)). `liftOver` must be installed and added to your PATH.

 Installation
 ------------